PNNL-CompBio/Snekmer/docs/source/index.rst

        --ann    path/to/annotations.ann \
        --output results/

-``easy-learn-apply`` runs the complete pipeline from a single command — no directory setup, no config file required.
+``easy-learn-apply`` runs the complete pipeline from a single command with no directory setup or config file required.
 See the :doc:`easy-learn-apply tutorial <tutorial/snekmer_easy_learn_apply_tutorial>` to get started with the included demo data.

 .. image:: ../../resources/images/snekmer_workflow.svg